 Also read: Mobile and Data Connectivity in Spiti Valley

-Following the above mentioned plan, destination for Day 1 will be Narkanda which I find much better than staying at crowded Shimla.
-This journey can easily be completed in about 7-8 hours depending upon your speed.
-On Day 2, you will start really early from Narkanda and reach Chitkul.
-I say early because from here on, roads will mostly be bad ; and travel time between Narkanda to Chitkul can easily be up to 8-9 hours.
+Following the above-mentioned plan, your destination for Day 1 will be either Shimla or Narkanda which can be done 8-10 hours from Delhi.
+On Day 2, start really early from Narkanda and reach Chitkul.
+I say early because from here on, roads will mostly be bad; and travel time between Narkanda to Chitkul can easily be up to 8-9 hours.

 If you cannot afford all 10 days, then you can remove a few days from the itinerary to make it a short trip.
-Trip to Pin Valley can be removed and you can get to Kaza straight.
-Exploring villages of Kibber and Komik can be removed as well.
+Pin Valley can be removed and you can get to Kaza straight from Nako.
+Exploring villages of Kibber and Komik can be removed as well if you cannot afford another day in Kaza.
 From Kalpa, you can easily make it to Shimla in a day so Sarahan can also be removed while returning back.

 While making your own itinerary, there are a few things you must keep in mind that I will mention below.